 Chiang Mai in the northern part is believed by some to have the best and biggest Songkran Festivities in the entire country while the southern parts have water fights of its own as well.
 There are also pageants and music festivals all around the country the entire Songkran holiday.

-6 Rehydrate.
-Drinking water will be needed during hot days like Songkran.
+Another thing to consider is hydration.
+Drink a lot of water during hot days especially in Songkran.
 It will not only keep your body cool from the heat of the sun but also maintain the homeostasis in your body.

 My Songkran Diary